Eagles security guard DiSandro banned from sideline for Sunday Night Football vs. Cowboys

 “He seemed like a genuine guy, seemed like a guy that everybody loved in the building,” Greenlaw said.
 “Honestly, I really hate that it escalated and went to that.
 That’s never something I ever been a part of or seen in the game.”

-The unnecessary roughness penalty was the third personal foul on Greenlaw this season and his ejection was his second in the past two years.
+Greenlaw was fined $10,927 by the league for the unnecessary roughness penalty.
+It was the third personal foul on Greenlaw this season and his ejection was his second in the past two years.
 He also got tossed from a game last season for a hit to the head of Chargers quarterback Justin Herbert.

 The NFL sent a memo to teams on Wednesday reiterating a policy that states non-player personnel are prohibited from making physical contact, taunting or directing insults to opposing players or officials.
 The memo also said only game officials or coaches should try to break up any altercations.
 The league said any violations could lead to fines or suspensions.